-Assessing Learning in Urban Grades

-5-12 - Advanced Theory and
+EDU 602, Assessing Learning in Urban Grades 5-12 - Advanced Theory and Practice, 3 credits

 This course explores advanced theory and practice to support the use of assessment as a tool to guide the planning, development and implementation of curriculum and instruction.
 Participants will examine theories and research related to principles of learning, motivation, and multiple knowledge and skill sets.
 Participants will gain practical experience designing short and long term learner outcomes and the use of various assessment tools and approaches.
 Teacher candidates will gain skills at identifying areas of student mastery and indicating areas of future learning.
-Topics include standards-based instruction, formative and summative assessment, standardized testing, validity, reliability, bias, rubrics, portfolio-based assessment, performance-based assessment and communicating with families.
+Topics include standards-based instruction, formative and summative assessment, standardized testing, validity, reliability, bias, rubrics, portfoliobased assessment, performance-based assessment and communicating with families.
 State and national standards and performance criteria for the evaluation of teaching will also be reviewed.
 Clinical field experience hours are part of the course requirements.

-postbaccalaureate student required to register.
+Other Information: Note: Admission to Urban Teacher Program as a postbaccalaureate student required to register.
 Clinical field experience hours are part of the course requirements.
 This course is offered concurrently with EDU 300.

-Urban Middle School & High School

-Methods - Advanced Theory and
+EDU 606, Urban Middle School & High School Methods -Advanced Theory and Practice, 4 credits